 I didn’t know too many civilians in San Diego, but the one guy I did know was well connected to the legal establishment.
 I called my attorney Chip Barrett and asked if he knew anyone who might need a website, himself included.
 In 2003, this was a much less straightforward pitch than it would have been today.
 Most of his business, my own included, still came by way of a well-placed ad in the Yellow Pages.
 A new website seemed like an investment in search of an audience.
 That said, he had a friend who was an attorney in Orange County and owned a family trust with a need for a new website to inform investors about their many capital investments.

-I drove to San Clemente in the vain hope of landing a new client to finance my move north.
-We met for more than hour and discussed their various marketing needs, most of which I could handle all on my own.
-I quoted a price that would get the party started at a rate that would be competitive with what they may have been hearing from agencies to do the same work.
+I drove to San Clemente the next day, hoping to land a new client to finance my move to Oregon.
+We met for more than hour and discussed their various marketing needs, most of which I could handle.
+I quoted a price to get the party started at a rate that would be competitive with what they may have heard from other agencies.
 Later that same day, I learned their budget had changed and they wouldn’t be changing their website after all.

 My ridiculously low rate wasn’t low enough, so I resigned myself to asking my mom for enough money to make it to Eugene, Oregon, where my dad Gordon and his brothers lived.
 I called Chip to thank him for the lead and to let him know that it hadn’t panned out.
 He sounded genuinely concerned and said I should pop by later that night to barbeque and discuss a couple of new leads he had in mind.
 I parked outside the modest ranch-style home in northern San Diego and rang the doorbell.
 His dog was there first and said hi with a wagging tail as soon as Chip opened the door.
 We took up residence in the kitchen while he finished prepping the fresh-caught fish and asparagus for the grill while the baked potatoes baked and salad stayed chill.